Renat97/CS433/HW1_norderhaug_renat/readme.txt

 For the seventh question you need to include the users file as input as well as below.

 $ Hadoop jar hashtag.jar topten_hashtags /homework1/training_set_tweets.txt /homework1/training_set_users.txt hashtags

+Project 1 counted the number of hash tags occurrences and find the 10 most repeated hashtags, most tweeted 10 days and most tweeted 10 cities